CIROH-UA/ciroh-ua_website/docs/products/NextGen National Water Model/NWM-intro.md

 Provides capabilities to run the next generation National Water Model on your local machine for small set of input data.

+We are doing a case study : NWM run for Sipsey Fork,Black Warrior river

+We don’t want to run all of CONUS
+We want to run NextGen locally
+We want to have control over inputs / config.
+How can we do it?
+Answer: NextGen-In-A-Box

 ## Features

 - Containerization - Using docker containerized application for NextGen